ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

  move The Enterprise : 10 points <br/>

-launch a Torpedo :  1points <br/>
+fire a Torpedo :  1points <br/>

  refresh of  Status Report :  1points <br/>

-fill Shield : decrease by that amount. <br/>
+refill Shield : decrease by that amount. <br/>

 You can refill at the Base <br/>